best-practice-and-impact/qa-of-code-guidance/book/code_documentation.md

 Comments that describe exactly **what** is occurring in the code, as above, are often not necessary.
 They may be redundant, if [good naming practices](naming) are followed to self-document the steps that occur in your code.
 For a more detailed description of **what** the code does, the developer can also read more appropriate forms of documentation (see [Docstrings](docstrings) below).

 If it is difficult to understand your code without comments, this can indicate that your code is overly complex and might benefit from being refactored into smaller units.
-That said, sometimes you will be faced with functions and classes that are complex for a reason, however stopping to reflect on why your documentation is so large is a good prompt to consider whether the aformentioned refactoring is in order.
+That said, sometimes you will be faced with functions and classes that are complex for a reason, however stopping to reflect on why your documentation is so large is a good prompt to consider whether the aforementioned refactoring is in order.

 ````{note}
 ```{epigraph}